- K-9 Program

 Zionsville Police Department Donation Program

-Donations to the Zionsville Police Department K-9 Fund are tax-deductible.
-Donations can be made to:
+Please consider a donation to the Zionsville Police Department K-9 Fund.
+Donations can be mailed by check to:

 Zionsville Police Department K-9 Fund